verneylmavt/bithealth-crfc/README.md

    uvicorn app.main:app --reload
    ```

-5. Open the API documentation:
+5. Open the API documentation to make an API call and interact with the app:
    ```bash
    start "http://127.0.0.1:8000/docs"
    ```